Archives: Objects

 - Gothic Library

-The Library was commissioned by George-Nugent-Temple-Grenville, 1st Marquess of Buckingham and built to a design by Sir John Soane between 1805 and 1807.
+The Gothic Library was commissioned by George-Nugent-Temple-Grenville, 1st Marquess of Buckingham and built to a design by Sir John Soane between 1805 and 1807.
 The painting shows the 726 armorial bearings of the Temple, Nugent, Brydges, Chandos and Grenville families.

 Enquire about The Heraldic Achievements of the Grenville, Temple Nugent, and Chandos Families